 There are two versions of the ensemble, which performs year-round:

--The YorkU-centred Electro-Acoustic Orchestra, which emerges from an integrated undergraduate/graduate course Van Nort teaches annually, and which also involves members of the professional ensemble, once the group is up and running.
+-The YorkU-centred Electro-Acoustic Orchestra, which emerges from an integrated undergraduate/graduate course Van Nort teaches annually, and which also involves members of the professional ensemble and guest performers, once the group is up and running.

-These are both often colloquially referred to as “EAO”.
+These are both often colloquially referred to as “EAO”, and sometimes the latter group as “DVN-EAO”, to differentiate.

-In practice, the course allows people to establish their own self-idiomatic setup and sonic composition at the level of the instrument/system, while learning the basics of the language.
-The professional ensemble tends to converge to a much higher degree of refinement and specificity, with Van Nort able to compose more involved sonic structures, and much more “two-way mind reading” happening in the moment.
+In practice, the course-based version allows people to establish their own self-idiomatic setup and sonic composition at the level of the instrument/system, while learning the basics of the language.
+The professional ensemble has converged to a much higher degree of refinement and specificity, with Van Nort able to compose more involved sonic structures that can be called upon and nonlinearly combined in performance, as well as much more “two-way mind reading” that happens in the moment.

-Current members of DVN-EAO 2021: Eric Bhatnagar, Tom Bickley, Viv Corringham, Björn Ericksson, Rory Hoy, Kathy Kennedy, Kieran Maraj, Omar Shabbar, Danny Sheahan
+Current members of DVN-EAO: Tom Bickley, Viv Corringham, Björn Ericksson, Rory Hoy, Kathy Kennedy, Kieran Maraj, Omar Shabbar, Danny Sheahan

 Dec 21: Quarantine: A Telematic nO(t)pera (streaming via Youtube)